 Occupations and Workforce

-Unlike some villages, Elsie isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Elsie are a mix of both white- and blue-collar jobs.
+Unlike some villages where white-collar or blue-collar occupations dominate the local economy, Elsie is neither predominantly one nor the other.
+Instead, it has a mixed workforce of both white- and blue-collar jobs.
 Overall, Elsie is a village of sales and office workers, service providers and professionals.
 There are especially a lot of people living in Elsie who work in office and administrative support (17.72%), food service (9.87%) and sales jobs (9.11%).

 Setting & Lifestyle